 - Students must receive a 78% or higher in both testing and non-testing scores to successfully pass the course.
 Therefore, if the overall grade is passing, but either testing or non-testing is not at 78%, the student grade will be recorded as a "D".
 Failure of any component associated with the course such as lab or clinical experience will result in the student receiving an "F" and failing the whole course. - Students in Math and Nursing Seminar courses must receive an 80% or higher in both testing and non-testing scores to successfully pass the course. - Students in a Pass/Fail course must complete the requirements determined within the course syllabi to successfully pass the course. - Clinical evaluations will reflect individual strengths and needs of the students.
 A main consideration is safe nursing practice.
-Carelessness, unsafe practice, and unprofessional behavior may constitute a failure at any time during the clinical rotation resulting in the failure of the course. - Meet the Standardized Testing Progression.
-Students that score below an indicated proficiency level on Standardized

-- Testing are subject to the Standardized Testing Progression Policy.
-See Appendix F: Standardized Testing Progression Policy. - For students who require developmental coursework: In order to be placed in nursing classes, students must successfully complete all developmental coursework, achieve a 1250 score on Lexile level reading and pass the TEAS test with the required benchmark.
-See Appendix D: TEAS Procedures
+Carelessness, unsafe practice, and unprofessional behavior, and no call/no show attendance may constitute a failure at any time during the clinical rotation resulting in the failure of the course. - Meet the Standardized Testing Progression.
+Students that score below an indicated proficiency level on Standardized Testing are subject to the Standardized Testing Progression Policy.
+See Appendix F: Standardized Testing Progression Policy. - For students who require developmental coursework: In order to be placed in nursing classes, students must successfully complete all developmental coursework, achieve a 1250 score on Lexile level reading, complete the practice assessment with required remediation, and pass the TEAS test with the required benchmark.
+See Appendix D: TEAS Policy